Here are all the facts and statistics you need to know about the Portuguese Grand Prix ahead of the 2021 race at Algarve International Circuit!

 The 1985 Portuguese Grand Prix is the only F1 race in Portugal which failed to run to full distance.
 Ayrton Senna took his first Grand Prix victory in wet conditions, completing 67 of the 70 scheduled laps.
 The slower pace meant that the two hour time limit was reached three laps before the scheduled end of the race.

-1,071 racing laps have been completed at the sixteen previous Portuguese Grands Prix.
+1,137 racing laps have been completed at the seventeen previous Portuguese Grands Prix.

-From the previous sixteen races in Portugal, the winner of the Portuguese Grand Prix has gone on to win the title in the same season only twice.
-It happened in 1960, when Jack Brabham took his second title, and in 1992, when Nigel Mansell won his only title.
+From the previous seventeen races in Portugal, the winner of the Portuguese Grand Prix has gone on to win the title in the same season only three times.
+It happened in 1960, when Jack Brabham took his second title, in 1992, when Nigel Mansell won his only title and in 2020, when Lewis Hamilton went on to take his seventh title later in the season.
 Brabham’s victory here sealed him the 1960 title, while Mansell had already won the title before the 1992 Portuguese Grand Prix.

 Three Drivers’ Championships have been decided at the Portuguese Grand Prix.
 Jack Brabham claimed a second consecutive title at the 1960 race, Niki Lauda clinched the title here in 1984 and Alain Prost secured his final title victory at the event in 1993.